News

 Thanks to all who took part in this project, attended on the day and to Tyne Housing and Newcastle City Council for supporting such and important project.

-To find out more about this project click on the links below
+To find out more about this project click on the links below as there was quite a lot of press interest.

 Newcastle City Council article